MaxInGaussian/GPoFM/README.md

 to define an non-linear function, and it's generally hard to tell which class of mathematical functions specifically works for a problem.
 A machine-learning kind of approach is to approximate such a function by 'supervising' data and 'learning' patterns.
-In statistical community, this is traditionally coined 'regression'.
+In statistics, this is traditionally coined 'regression'.
 Although such a data-driven function can be obtained through optimization, the optimized models tend to lose generality, which is technically regarded as 'overfitting'.

-To prevent from overfitting, one feasible approach is to carry out Bayesian inference over the distribution of non-linear functions.
-That is, the desired function is assumed to be 'produced' from a particular space.
-Due to mathematical brevity and elegance, Gaussian process is mainly employed to describe the distribution over functions.
-[Carl Edward Rasmussen and Christopher
-K. I. Williams](http://www.gaussianprocess.org/gpml/), who pioneer and popularize the idea of using Gaussian processes for machine learning tasks, emphasize that one of the greatest advantages of Gaussian process is that we can integrate all possible functions over the function distribution (Gaussian process), and obtain an analytical solution because of nice properties of
+To prevent from overfitting, one feasible approach is to carry out Bayesian inference over 'the distribution of functions'.
+In this sense, our desired function should be a sample of certain function space.
+A strictforward approach would be defining the distribution of parameters that can specify the class of function.
+Another way would be taking advantages of well-established stochastic processes.
+Due to mathematical brevity and elegance, Gaussian process was employed to describe the distribution over functions.
+[Carl Edward Rasmussen and Christopher K. I. Williams](http://www.gaussianprocess.org/gpml/), who pioneer and popularize the idea of using Gaussian processes for machine learning tasks, emphasize that one of the greatest advantages of Gaussian process is that we can integrate all possible functions over the function distribution (Gaussian process), and obtain an analytical solution because of nice properties of